berentzj/fanrows-info/README.md

 ⚠️ The FanRows source code is currently not publicly available.
 This repository documents the system architecture and interaction model.

+## Overview

+FanRows is an experimental browser-based system for embodied interaction with sound environments.

+Using webcam-based motion tracking, body posture and movement dynamics continuously regulate a layered sound environment.

+Instead of triggering sounds through discrete gestures, participants navigate and reshape an evolving sonic space through sustained body motion.

+The project explores how continuous body–sound coupling can enable new forms of musical interaction and embodied exploration.

 ## Continuous Embodied Audio Interaction in the Browser

 FanRows is an experimental system for embodied interaction with sound environments.